DreamyMemories/pokedex-cli/README.md

 Welcome to Pokedex-CLI, a command-line interface for exploring the vast world of Pokémon!
 Written in Go, this tool allows users to explore Pokémon data by querying different locations within the Pokémon universe.

+## Roadmap

+- [x] Catch Pokémon based off pokemon name
+    - [x] Use endpoint for information on pokemon
+    - [x] Use random number generator and base experience to determine if pokemon is caught
+    - [x] Add caught pokemon to user's collection

+- [] Inspect caught pokemon
+    - [] Use endpoint for information on pokemon
+    - [] Display information on caught pokemon

 ## Features

 - `explore <location>`: Retrieve a list of Pokémon found in the specified location.